Rajatt09/my-docs/docs/computer-network/http-connections.md

 ### What is CDN ?

 Content Delivery Network (CDN) is a network of servers that are distributed across different geographical locations.
 The main goal of a CDN is to deliver content to users more efficiently and quickly by reducing the distance between the user and the server hosting the content.

+**CDNs Help With**

+- Faster website loading (especially for global users).
+- Lower bandwidth usage (less traffic on the main server).
+- Better security (protection from cyberattacks like DDoS).

+### Examples of CDNs

+- Cloudflare (protects & speeds up websites).
+- Akamai (used by Netflix for video streaming).
+- Amazon CloudFront (used by AWS-powered websites).